 - A facilities or process engineer, either a graduate or a more experienced technical professional looking to develop theoretical competence in relief and flare system design

-A safety engineer who seeks to gain competence in the principles and practices of relief and flare system design
+- A safety engineer who seeks to gain competence in the principles and practices of relief and flare system design

-A project engineer or manager who seeks greater understanding of the principles of sound relief and flare system design
+- A project engineer or manager who seeks greater understanding of the principles of sound relief and flare system design

-An operations engineer looking to deepen your knowledge of the design principles of the plants
+- An operations engineer looking to deepen your knowledge of the design principles of the plants

 How we build your confidenceThe course links theory to application.
 It reinforces this through real industry examples and allows participants to practice the theory through worked examples as part of the sessions.

 The benefits from attending